tsaastam/packer-centos-vagrant/README.md

 ### Next steps

-Congratulations, you now have a Vagrant VM image that you can install on all your machines.
+Congratulations, you now have a consistent, easily replicable Vagrant VM image that you can install on all your machines.

 I hope this has helped you to get started.
-To expand on this, there are many other projects around with more detailed templates and better information; see e.g. [https://github.com/boxcutter/centos](https://github.com/boxcutter/centos).
+To proceed further, there are many other projects around with more information and detailed templates; see e.g. [https://github.com/boxcutter/centos](https://github.com/boxcutter/centos).